robinagandhi/swa/pages/syllabus.md

 2. **Emotional engagement**: comfortable talking to peers; engage in group learning where appropriate; ask questions about course material; interested, inquisitive and curious about academic content.

 # Policy on Plagiarism
 Any exam or assignment material submitted which looks identical in any fashion to another student's work or external sources will be considered plagiarism.
+Use of generative AI technology for exams and assignments instead of your original work will be considered a violation of academic integrity.
+Class assignments and exams aim to assess your understanding of the subject material, not AI.
+Someone else's work can be used in support of your arguments using appropriate citations; however, it is strongly discouraged to copy and paste entire paragraphs from external sources without proper synthesis and integration into your writing.

-I will adjust the grade to the minimum possible (Zero) for the assignment for all parties involved.
+Upon discovery of academic disonesty, I will adjust the grade to the minimum possible (Zero) for the assignment for all parties involved.
 Any further offenses will result in an “F” for the course, accompanied by academic dishonesty actions taken by the College Dean.
 Note carefully the University policy on [academic integrity](http://goo.gl/NVWUBy) and [code of conduct](https://www.unomaha.edu/student-life/student-conduct-and-community-standards/policies/code-of-conduct.php).
 Make yourself familiar with writing techniques such that you can cite external sources without plagiarizing.
 Here are a few links to writing resources: [[1]](https://owl.purdue.edu/owl/research_and_citation/using_research/quoting_paraphrasing_and_summarizing/index.html), [[2]](https://owl.purdue.edu/owl/research_and_citation/using_research/quoting_paraphrasing_and_summarizing/paraphrasing.html)

 Many of your class deliverables will be on Github in a public repository.
 As a result, you must be extra careful to avoid plagiarism through responsible and ethical practices.